 \subsection{Remotely sensed data}

 For the Elephant Butte site, we evaluate the performance of the algorithms when processing a larger geographical area of approximately $9km \times 9km$, corresponding to Landsat and MODIS images with $324\times 324$ and $36 \times 36$ pixels, respectively.
-We focus on the red and near-infrared (NIR) bands of the Landsat and MODIS instruments since they are often used to distinguish water from other land cover elements in the image~\cite{gao1996ndwi}, and collect 47 Landsat images from 2014/01/16 to 2017/11/24 to serve as the historical dataset~$\cp{D}$ used for training and testing the NNs and setting up the algorithms.
+We focus on the red and near-infrared (NIR) bands of the Landsat and MODIS instruments since they are often used to distinguish water from other land cover elements in the image~\cite{gao1996ndwi}.
+To train and test the NNs and set up the algorithm, we collect 47 Landsat images as the historical dataset~$\cp{D}$, with observed dates varying from 2014/01/16 to 2017/11/24.

 In the cloudless case, after removing images with significant cloud cover between dates {2019/03/19 and 2019/07/09}, we obtained a set of 5 Landsat and 6 MODIS images to process.
-The first Landsat image is used to initialize the algorithms, while two others acquired at dates 06/07 and 06/23 were set aside as ground truth to evaluate the algorithms.
-Therefore, the remaining 6 MODIS and 2 Landsat images are processed by the algorithms, and we evaluate thir performance through the estimation results obtained dates 06/14 and 06/27 (in which the MODIS observations were available), since the MODIS images at dates 06/07 and 06/23 (matching the ground truth) had to be discarded due to significant cloud clover.
+The first Landsat image is used to initialize the algorithms, while two others acquired at dates 06/07 and 06/23 were set aside as ground truth to measure the performance of different algorithms.
+Therefore, the remaining 6 MODIS and 2 Landsat images are processed by the algorithms, and we evaluate their performance through the fused image results at dates 06/14 and 06/27 (where the MODIS observations were available), since the MODIS images at dates 06/07 and 06/23 (matching the ground truth) had to be discarded due to significant cloud cover.
 As for the cloudy case, the Landsat data is the same as for the cloudless case, while for the MODIS data we substitute a clean image at date 06/27 by another one acquired at 06/19, which is contaminated by a cloud.